scdemanett/omni-fiber-service-mapper/README.md

 - **Preorder**: Target addresses awaiting service
 - **All**: Full re-validation of entire selection

-### Progress Tracking
+### Map Timeline
-- Tracks all transitions: preorder→available, none→preorder, etc.
-- Shows recent status changes with timestamps
-- Calculates rollout statistics
+- Visualizes service rollout using Omni Fiber API dates
+- Shows when addresses were added and when they became serviceable
+- Animated playback through historical snapshots
+- Groups changes by day for easy tracking
-- Helps identify deployment patterns
+- Helps identify deployment patterns and expansion progress

 ## Contributing